 Guided tours and workshops for self-contained groups such as NYC Department of Education District 75 school classes or Adult Day Habilitation programs throughout the city.
 Exhibition tours and art-making workshops are designed to engage all participants by providing layers of multisensory experiences and support for differentiated learning.

-Adult programs provide opportunities to engage with art in a safe space for adults with special needs.
+Adult programs provide opportunities to engage with art in a safe space for young adults with autism and adults of various abilities to independently explore artistic interests in a safe environment. *Pre-registration on our website required.
 These programs promote social inclusion and self-determination, and include:

 Family programs The Queens Museum welcomes families with children with special needs by offering enriching programs for the entire family.
 These programs emphasize the role of parents as learning partners with their children.
 In addition, we support families of children with special needs to advocate for their children.
-In an effort to build an international network of families in museum access programs, ArtAccess is also taking part in State Department and initiatives by partnering with Museo ICO in Madrid, Spain.
+In an effort to build an international network of families in museum access programs, ArtAccess also took part in State Department initiatives in partnership with Museo ICO in Madrid, Spain.

 Professional Development Our ArtAccess staff is well versed in creating opportunities for educational and social inclusion of all visitors through the arts.
 Our staff of art therapists is trained in Creative Art Therapy and Cognitive-Behavioral approaches.
 Professional development opportunities in ArtAccess include training for arts integration and sensitivity training for educators, teaching artists, librarians, docents, and therapy professionals.
 To learn more about our professional development click here.

-For more information about ArtAccess programs at the Queens Museum please contact email@example.com or 718.592.9700 x138 or firstname.lastname@example.org.
+For more information about ArtAccess programs at the Queens Museum please contact email@example.com or 718.592.9700 x136.
+Para obtener más información, póngase en contacto con firstname.lastname@example.org.